-7. Reports and progress
+8. Reports and progress

-(a) Six months after the date of registration of the research proposal, and at intervals of six months thereafter, the supervisors and the candidate shall complete the PhD Progress Report form for the Head of Department/School to submit to the Dean of Postgraduate Research.
-The candidate must see the form completed by the supervisors and sign it.
+- (a) Six months after the date of confirmation of PhD enrolment, and at intervals of six months thereafter, the supervisors and the candidate shall complete the PhD Progress Report form for the Head of Department/School to submit to the Dean of Postgraduate Research.
+The candidate must see the form completed by the supervisors and sign it. - (b) The report should be submitted to the Head of Department/School who should consult with

-The report should be submitted to the Head of Department/School who should consult with the departmental/school postgraduate research committee or coordinator of postgraduate research and comment on whether progress is or is not satisfactory, before forwarding the report to the Postgraduate Office for the Dean's approval.
-It is the Head of Department/School's responsibility to ensure that reports are submitted in accordance with Regulation 7(a) above.

-It is important that both candidate and supervisors are candid in their comments made on the progress report forms.
-It is the responsibility of the Head of Department/Head of School or delegate to emphasise this point within their department/school.

-(b) Before approving a progress report, the Dean of Postgraduate Research may require further explanation from the Head of Department/School, senior supervisor or candidate, and may, if he or she thinks appropriate, place the candidate on probation for a period not exceeding one year.
-During this period the Dean will require reports

-- from both the student and the senior supervisor at least every three months. - (c) At the end of the probationary period, the Dean of Postgraduate Research may terminate a candidate's registration on the recommendation of the Head of Department/School if satisfactory progress has not been made, or make any changes to the supervisory regime considered necessary. - (d) In exceptional cases not covered by Regulation 7(c), the Dean of Postgraduate Research may at any time, upon the recommendation of the senior supervisor and Head of Department/School, terminate or alter the terms of the candidate's registration either unconditionally or upon such terms as the Dean may think fit. - The candidate has a right of appeal to the Academic Appeals Committee against a decision to terminate enrolment.
-A copy of the Academic Appeals and Grievance Procedures can be found at http://www.canterbury.ac.nz/complaints/resolve/formal.shtml - (e) If at any time the candidate is dissatisfied with the supervision provided or the resources available or with any other matter affecting his or her progress, the candidate should report the matter to the Head of Department/School or directly to the Dean of Postgraduate Research.

-Candidates should first attempt to resolve difficulties within the department/school.
+- the departmental/school postgraduate research committee or coordinator of postgraduate research and comment on whether progress is or is not satisfactory, before forwarding the report to the Postgraduate Office for the Dean's approval.
+It is the Head of Department/School's responsibility to ensure that reports are submitted in accordance with Regulation 8(a) above. - It is important that both candidate and supervisors are candid in their comments made on the progress report forms.
+It is the responsibility of the Head of Department/Head of School or delegate to emphasise this point within their department/school. - (c) Before approving a progress report, the Dean of Postgraduate Research may require further explanation from the Head of Department/School, senior supervisor or candidate, and may, if the Dean thinks appropriate, place the candidate on probation for a period not exceeding one year.
+During this period the Dean will require reports from both the student and the senior supervisor at least every three months. - (d) At the end of the probationary period, the Dean of Postgraduate Research may terminate a candidate's registration on the recommendation of the Head of Department/School if satisfactory progress has not been made, or make any changes to the supervisory regime considered necessary. - (e) In exceptional cases not covered by Regulation 8(c), the Dean of Postgraduate Research may at any time, upon the recommendation of the senior supervisor and Head of Department/School, terminate or alter the terms of the candidate's registration either unconditionally or upon such terms as the Dean may think fit. - (f) If at any time the candidate is dissatisfied with the supervision provided or the resources available or with any other matter affecting his or her progress, the candidate should report the matter to the Head of Department/School or directly to the Dean of Postgraduate Research. - Candidates should first attempt to resolve difficulties within the department/school.
 Departments/ schools are expected to have, and to publish, their own procedures for dispute resolution.
 These procedures would normally involve the Head of Department/School, the departmental/school postgraduate research committee or coordinator of postgraduate research.
 If resolution cannot be reached in this way, the candidate should contact the Dean of Postgraduate Research directly.
-The candidate may seek the advice of the UCSA Student Advocacy and Welfare Team before contacting the Dean.
+The